 Applying for Admission

 Applicants are strongly encouraged to complete their online application no later than March 1 in order to allow sufficient time to receive necessary test scores, transcripts and other support documents by the April 1 deadline.
-Features of the successful applicant include an appropriate background and training for the program (a Master's degree is recommended), demonstrated research experience, strong quantitative and computational skills, and strong oral and written communication skills.
+Features of the successful applicant include an appropriate background and training for the program, demonstrated research experience, strong quantitative and computational skills, and strong oral and written communication skills.

 The following materials are required for a complete application:

 1) Application form.
 On-line applications for domestic students can be accessed at http://www.ecu.edu/cs-acad/gradschool/Admissions-Information.cfm.
 Application information and the on-line form for International Students is available at http://www.ecu.edu/cs-acad/gradschool/International-Students.cfm

 2) An official transcript from each college or university previously attended.

 3) Statement of Purpose (= Statement of Intent).
 Your Statement of Purpose an important part of the application package because it contains information that may not necessarily be well represented by the other application materials, and helps us to determine if your professional interests can be served by our curriculum and our faculty.
 Your Statement of Purpose should describe (a) why you want to go to graduate school, (b) why you wish to pursue graduate studies at ECU, (c) your research interests, and (d) the experiences and training you have acquired that will help you to successfully pursue your graduate degree.